The A to Z of savings

 J

 Junior ISA (JISA): similar to the adult offering (ISA), but available to children aged under 18.
 Usually opened by a parent or guardian, but children aged 16 can open one themselves.
-You can save up to £9,000 for the tax year 2023/24.
+You can save up to £9,000 for the current tax year.

 M